davidu/FinancialLife/docs/01_first_simulation.md

 Next. we define monetary flows between these accounts.
 Here, we will introduce the methods for regular and unique payments but we will cover only a part of it.
 In later chapters, we will dig deeper into the kind of stuff that you can create with it.

-The simulation class is also defined in `financial_life.financing.accounts` and looks like this
+The simulation class is also defined in `FinancialLife.financing.accounts` and looks like this

 ```python
 def add_regular(self, from_acc, to_acc, payment, interval,